PolyFormer: Referring Image Segmentation as Sequential Polygon Generation: PolyFormer

 \subsection{Target Sequence Construction}

 We first describe how to represent ground-truth bounding box and polygon sequences.

 \paragraph{Polygon Representation.}

 A segmentation mask is described using one or more polygons outlining the referred object.
 We parameterize a polygon as a sequence of 2D vertices $\{(x_i,y_i)\}_{i=1}^{K}$ , $(x_i,y_i)\in \mathbb{R}^2$ in the clock-wise order.
-We choose the vertex that is closest to the top left corner of the image as the starting point of the sequence, as shown in \cref{fig:seq}.
+We choose the vertex that is closest to the top left corner of the image as the starting point of the sequence (see \cref{fig:seq}).

 \paragraph{Vertex and Special Tokens.} For each vertex coordinate $x$ or $y$, previous works~\cite{chen2021pix2seq,chen2022unified,wang2022unifying,lu2022unifiedio,yang2022unitab,zhu2022seqtr} uniformly quantize it into an integer between $[1, B]$, where $B\in \mathbb{N}$ is the number of bins of the coordinate codebook.
 In contrast, we maintain the continuous floating-point value of the original $x$ or $y$ coordinate without any quantization.
 To represent multiple polygons, we introduce a separator token $\texttt{<SEP>}$ between two polygons.
 Polygons from the same object are ordered based on the distance between their starting points and the image origin.
 Finally, we use $\texttt{<BOS>}$ and $\texttt{<EOS>}$ tokens to indicate the beginning and end of the sequence.